Guidance & Resources for Admins

 Admins & Moderators

-Please limit the number of admins on your group to two (plus HQ), in exceptional circumstances where a group covers a large geographical area and has active groups at different swim spots we may allow an additional admin - please get in touch.
+Please limit the number of admins on your group to two (plus HQ), in exceptional circumstances where a group covers a large geographical area and has active groups at different swim spots we may allow an additional admin - please get in touch with Amy.

-You and your co-admin will be members of Top Tits, where admins can ask one another questions and we post discounts or early event releases.
+You and your co-admin will be members of Top Tits, where admins can ask one another questions and be supported.
 If any more than two of you would like to be involved in the running of the group, they can be added as moderators, it's helpful if they also have a read of this guidance.

 Adding/Replacing an admin

 From time to time you may need to add a new admin or replace one if someone steps down.
-(Max 2 admins per group).
-Please follow these steps:
+Please contact our Community Development Manager about any changes.

 Dealing with Issues, Complaints and Blocking